Henry Palaszczuk: Member of parliament

 As a member of parliament, Palaszczuk served on numerous committees, including the Estimates Committee and Standing Orders Committee, as well as being a Deputy Government Whip between 1990 and 1992.

 When the Goss Labor Government was re-elected in 1995, the Labor caucus nominated Palaszczuk for speaker, to replace the sitting Labor speaker Jim Fouras.
 Labor later voted for Fouras in parliament, however, due to fears that Fouras would be re-elected as speaker with the support of the Nationals and Liberals.
 Wanting to avoid the controversy of Fouras crossing the floor to elect himself as speaker, Labor decided to support him instead of Palaszczuk.

 Shadow Cabinet

 After the fall of the Goss Government in February 1996, Palaszczuk joined the Opposition front bench as Shadow Minister for Natural Resources and Multicultural and Ethnic Affairs, later moving to Primary Industries.

 Beattie Government Minister

 When the Beattie Labor Government was elected in 1998, Palaszczuk was appointed Minister for Primary Industries.
 In 1999, he was also appointed Minister for Rural Communities.
 Following the 2004 election, he was appointed Minister for Primary Industries and Fisheries.
 When Terry Mackenroth resigned as Treasurer and Deputy Premier in 2005, he was appointed Minister for Natural Resources and Mines, and in 2006 he had Water added to his portfolio.

 He continued in cabinet until he retired at the 2006 election.

 Personal life

-Palaszczuk is married, and has four daughters, including Premier Annastacia Palaszczuk, who represents the same seat, Inala.
+Palaszczuk is married, and has four daughters, including former Premier Annastacia Palaszczuk, who represented the same seat he did, Inala.
 He lives in Brisbane.